Pardes (1950 film): Production

 Pardes was produced by Prem Narayan Arora in association with Madhubala.
 The film was Madhubala's first venture in film production.

 Soundtrack

 The soundtrack of Pardes was composed by Ghulam Mohammed.
 Shakeel Badayuni wrote the lyrics.

 Release

-When Pardes was under production, Madhubala got entangled in a controversy for turning out seven journalists out of the set of Badal (1951), for which she was shooting simultaneously.
-The journalists saw her this action as their insult, and subsequently made several unsuccessful attempts to ban the release of Pardes.
+When Pardes was under production, Madhubala got entangled in a controversy for turning out seven journalists off the set of Badal (1951), for which she was also shooting.
+The journalists saw her action as their insult, and subsequently made several unsuccessful attempts to ban the release of Pardes.
 However, Pardes was released in theaters by December 1950.

 Reception

 The Thought journal reported on February 2, 1951 that Pardes "as anticipated has ? [sic] an overnight favourite and looks as though it will stay to make records."
 It also stated that the film's "unhappy situation[s]" are "resolved with great care and originality."

 Upon its release, Pardes proved to be hugely popular among the audience and was successfully exhibited in the north and south India.
 At the end of its theatrical run, the film was declared a "Jubliee Hit", as it completed a silver jubilee run (running in theatres for 25 weeks or more).
 In 1951, The Indian Express published that the film is a commercial success.